 These areas are:

 Marketing automation systems can do anything and everything these days.
 Whatever services you need, you can find a platform that offers them.

 We could write a whole book about the different marketing automation features but, for this guide, we focused our comparison on the three areas that are most important to our eCommerce clients:

-- Social media monitoring and management
+- Social media management and monitoring

-- Landing page creation and management
+- Landing page creation and management tools

 - Website management and personalization

 - Email list segmentation